The Venezuelan Sun Tiger, Latin name Psalmopoeus irminia, is a truly stunning spider.

 The Venezuelan Sun Tiger tends not to burrow in captivity, though they may move some of the substrate around, especially as youngsters.
 A large depth of substrate is therefore not strictly necessary.

 Just a couple of centimetres of a substrate known for it’s ability to hold and control moisture is typically enough.
-My own personal preference is for condensed coconut fibre, which is cheap, inert and can be bought in a practical “block” form from many reptile stores.
+My own personal preference is for coconut fibre.

 While it is considered best practise to include an open water dish for tarantulas, and I would certainly recommend it for the Sun Tiger, it is important to appreciate that this species often produces copious amounts of web.